Corporate Social Responsibility

-Decarbonization refers to the reduction and extraction of greenhouse gas emissions out of the operation of buildings and their supply chains.
+Decarbonization refers to the reduction and extraction of greenhouse gas emissions (GHG) out of the operation of buildings and their supply chains.
 Beyond energy efficiency, decarbonization looks at the carbon intensity of fuel sources, ongoing commissioning, renewables and extraction, manufacturing and transportation emissions associated with the creation of materials.

 Carbon Neutral Building Design Process